achavez67/osticket-postinstallation/README.md

 <img src="https://i.imgur.com/Jclxc3J.png" height="80%" width="80%" alt="Disk Sanitization Steps"/>
 </p>
 <p>
 It is also helpful to be able to create "help topics" to help summarize what kind of problem we are going to work on.
 For the rest of the project, I decided to roleplay into hypthetical tasks.
 I created both user and agent accounts.
 I submitted tickets from a user's account, and then closed them from the agent's account.
-This helps to get familiarized with the process from both the users' and agent's perspective.
+This helps to get familiarized with the process from both the users' and agents' perspective.
 </p>
 <br />